nautobot/nautobot-app-circuit-maintenance/README.md

 There are two mandatory attributes (other keys are dependent on the integration type, and will be documented below):

-- `alias`: Name to identify the Source and will be available in the UI.
+- `name`: Name to identify the Source and will be available in the UI.
 - `url`: URL to reach the Notification Source (i.e. `imap://imap.gmail.com:993`)

 > Currently, only IMAP email box integration is supported as URL scheme,